Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-0S0ISLTI2es.md

 ### Transcript

-> one question on, steam real quick when are you removing spiders can't handle them there's arachnophobia mode it turns the spiders into cats and everything's fine not scary i promise
+> one question on, steam real quick when are you removing spiders can't handle them there's arachnophobia mode it turns the spiders into cats and everything's fine not scary I promise